para-casual/PytubeFetcher/README.md

 2. Select the conversion type (mp3/mp4)
 3. Select the Quality
 4. Set the file save location
-5. Press the convert button.
+5. Press the convert button
 ### With just a few clicks, any Youtube video will be available to convert and/or download!

 > **Note**